 You have installed a booster pump that does not switch off automatically, even though all the draw-off points are closed.
 How can you solve this problem?
-For you to understand this problem, we first need to explain how booster pumps actually work.
+We first need to explain how booster pumps actually work.
 Then it will be easier to understand what causes the problem and how it can be resolved.

 - Booster pump operation